 Step 3.
 Decide how you’d like to trade

 Trading on cryptocurrency is done either by Spread Betting or CFDs (contract for difference).
 These are both quite similar in that whichever method you choose, you will be speculating on the value of your chosen currency.
-If you aren’t familiar with Spread Betting or CFDs it might be worth doing some further research before you begin trading.
+If you aren’t familiar with cryptocurrency Spread Betting or CFD trading it might be worth doing some further research into trading methods before you get started.